Retail’s Top Compliance Pain Points and How to Address Them

 PCI DSS encompasses 12 requirements that must be met in order for a company to be considered compliant.
-According to Globalscape’s Ponemon study “The True Cost of Compliance with Data Regulations,” PCI DSS is ranked #2 among the most complex compliances to achieve, second only to the General Data Protection Regulation (GDPR).
+According to Globalscape’s joint study with the Ponemon Institute “The True Cost of Compliance with Data Regulations,” PCI DSS is ranked number two among the most complex compliances to achieve, second only to the General Data Protection Regulation (GDPR).

-PCI DSS is a challenge for all of the industries that use credit cards, including financial services.
-However, some of its requirements are particularly difficult for retail companies due, in part, to the following factors:
+PCI DSS is a challenge for all industries that use credit cards, including retail, financial services, and others.
+However, Verizon's annual Payment Security Report found that some of its requirements are particularly difficult for retail companies due, in part, to the following five factors:

-- Retailers have a high number of employees, most of whom have personal devices, making it challenging to manage the compliance of those devices.
+- Retailers tend to have a high number of employees, most of whom have personal devices, making it challenging to manage the compliance of those devices.

 - Because they have large workforces, it is challenging for retailers to get each and every employee to review security policies as part of compliance.

-- Retailers often exist on tight margins, so when it comes down to it, making money often takes precedent over regulations and related documentation.
-Customer-facing systems will also take precedent over other internal systems if it means preventing sales losses.
+- Retailers typically have tight margins, so when it comes down to it, revenue often takes precedence over regulations and related documentation.
+Customer-facing systems will also take precedence over other internal systems if it means preventing sales losses.

-- Myriad workstations and servers exist throughout multiple locations.
+- There are thousands of workstations and servers that exist throughout multiple locations retail locations: both corporate offices and any stores.
 These go on and offline at different times, impeding the ability to roll out updates.

 - Operating a multitude of locations also makes restricting and monitoring access controls a challenge.